All Episodes

 Do you see this headline from the AP?

-Six white women to serve as jurors for the George Zimmerman trial, even though their lead sentence says a jury of six women, five of them white, was picked Thursday for the second degree murder trial of George Zimmerman.
+Six white women to serve as jurors for the George Zimmerman trial, even though their lead sentence says a jury of six women, five of them white, was picked Thursday for the second-degree murder trial of George Zimmerman.

 Six white women, that's the headline, but only five of them are white.

-AP story goes on to say the race and ethnicity of the sixth juror was not immediately available.
+AP story goes on to say: the race and ethnicity of the sixth juror was not immediately available.

 That really matters, folks.

-Oh, yeah, that's all that matters to the media, the ethnicity and the race of the jury.
+Oh, yeah, that's all that matters to the media: the ethnicity and the race of the jury.

-And that even though they didn't know the race of the sixth juror, they still ran with their race baiting headline.
+And yet, even though they didn't know the race of the sixth juror, they still ran with their race-baiting headline: maybe the sixth woman's a white Hispanic.

-What do you mean, Mr. Limbo?
+What do you mean, Mr. Limbaugh?

-Another example of you trying to stir things up.
+This is another example of you trying to stir things up.

-That's the voice of Mr. New Castradi.
+It's the voice of Mr. Newt Castrati.

 No.

-In order to stir up racial animosity and feelings in this case involving Zimmerman and Trayvon Martin.
+The New York Times referred to George Zimmerman himself as a white Hispanic in order to stir up racial animosity and feelings in this case involving Zimmerman and Trayvon Martin.

 Okay, that's it for the low information outreach.

-Updates on the farm bill, and uh number of in sound bites plus open line Friday, your phone calls featured prominently, all coming up when we get back.
+Your phone calls featured prominently, all coming up when we get back.

-Open line Friday, Rush Limbaugh.
+Open Line Friday, Rush Limbaugh.

-Okay, folks, they still don't have their 60 votes in the Senate for the gang of eight immigration bill.
+Okay, folks, they still don't have their 60 votes in the Senate for the Gang of Eight immigration bill.

 Don't care what you're hearing in the media.

-I don't care how close you're hearing it is, they don't have 60 votes.
+I don't care how close you're hearing it is.

 If they had their 60 votes, Dingy Harry would be lassoing these guys in for the vote.